-Despite most of us receiving a fair share of sex education at school, many individuals still think of safe sex as a way to prevent getting pregnant or getting someone pregnant.
+Despite most of us receiving a fair share of sex education at school, that means proper cleanliness too many individuals still think of safe sex as a way to prevent getting pregnant or getting someone pregnant.
 And while safe sex can effectively prevent unplanned pregnancies, it more importantly also lowers the risk of getting a sexually transmitted infection (STI).

 Individuals who use intrauterine contraceptives might think they’re protected; however, these devices cannot prevent STIs.

 Of course, staying safe is a lot easier when you have a partner that you can trust, but it’s a little more complicated when you’re having casual sex, especially with someone you’ve recently met.
 You can never predict running into a person that you’re attracted to, and it may compel some individuals to venture with unprotected sex while keeping their fingers crossed.
 But unfortunately, “pulling out” is not safe enough.